FNGR2911/murby/README.md

 The start script starts Webpack in watch mode, the built-in PHP webserver on `http://localhost:8282` and opens that site in your default browser.

+Your source assets are stored in the `/assets` folder.

 To build the frontend assets for production run:

 ```bash